Vitamin D: Your Health & Fitness Wingman

 The Real Deal on Supplements

 The next approach may be through your diet, but vitamin D is naturally present in very few foods, and in small amounts.
-If you’re shooting for up to 2,000 IU per day, you’d have to chew on over 13 ounces of fish, or (gulp!)
+If you’re shooting for up to 2,000 IU per day, you’ll have to chew on more than 13 ounces of salmon, or (gulp!)
 80 eggs every day to meet your needs.

 While the safety margin on vitamin D supplements is wide, “Intake greater than 10,000 IU per day has not been proven safe for extended periods of time unless directed by your doctor,” says Wagner, so don’t assume that more is better and let your physician know how much you’re taking.